Musa Mirmammad oglu Abdullayev: Life

-The incurable blows inflicted on the human destiny by the Stalin regime, the terrible years of exile, from time to time endangered the health of every member of the "Lightning", including Musa Abdullayev.
-The eminent scientist of his time was such a selfless scientist in the field of medical science that the research work he wrote with his innate thinking is still on the agenda today.
+The incurable blows inflicted on the human destiny by the Stalin regime, the years of exile, from time to time endangered the health of every member of the "Lightning", including Musa Abdullayev.
 Musa Abdullayev laid the foundation of hundreds of scientific theories and textbooks with his articles.
 The fact that the cold, cruel death did not allow the self-sacrifice of science deprived Musa Abdullayev of many scientific inventions and fundamental works.

-The untimely death of Musa Abdullayev, subjected to the repression because of his political activity in the name of independent Azerbaijan, suffered much as a result of torments in exile for the sake of his nation and homeland, but lived an unbreakable, unshakable life as a citizen, is not only the loss of a family.
-The premature death of a scientist distinguished by his outstanding discoveries is a great and irreplaceable loss for Azerbaijan, Azerbaijani medical science, and for the history of Azerbaijani translation.

 Prominent scientist Musa Abdullayev died on 8 August 1979, at the age of 51 in Baku.
 He was married.
 He has 4 children and grandchildren.
 He spoke English, Russian, Persian, and Arabic.